 Learn to laugh at yourself and at life and cultivate both humor and humility for yourself.
 Experiencing joy is one of the sacred gifts of this life, and laughter makes the hardships of life more bearable.
 Learning to laugh at ourselves keeps the ego in check and promotes humility and humbleness.

-As we focus on integrating these ten principles into our daily practice, we begin to taste the true meaning of yoga: uniting mind, body, and heart with the Divine.
+As we focus on integrating these eleven principles into our daily practice, we begin to taste the true meaning of yoga: uniting mind, body, and heart with the Divine.
 Combining these philosophies with yoga can bring us immediate happiness, peace, and tranquility as well as improving our relationship to the world around us.

 Timothy suggests working with these ten core principles one at a time.
 Print the relevant quote and post it someplace to remind you of the teaching.
 Or use a journal and set aside a time to daily reflect on the teaching's content.
 Allow these philosophies to permeate your yoga practice to guide you deeper towards a state of enlightened living, breathing, loving and being.